gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Will you at least ring the alarm bell?"
 Maddy asked desperately.
-The old bell hung on an enormous curlicue hook on the porch of the mayor's house.
+The old bell hung on an enormous curlicue hook on the mayor's verandah.
-Generations of village children had whispered to one another that it was made from the plating of a scavenger bot that had made its home beneath Rusty Bridge when there still was a bridge.
+Generations of village children had whispered to one another that it was made from the plating of a scavenger bot that had lurked beneath Rusty Bridge when there still was a bridge.
 They stopped believing the story when they got older, not knowing that it was true.